 - Placements that block natural pathways and doorways

 - Placements that create poison arrows directed toward the bed.
 Poison arrows are created whenever you place an armoire or dresser so that the sharp edge of the corner is angled directly at the bed.

-If your armoire doors have mirror insets, then you want to place it where it doesn't reflect the bed.
-If this is unavoidable, then you need to cover the mirrors when sleeping.
+- If your armoire doors have mirror insets, place it where it doesn't reflect the bed.
+If this is unavoidable, cover the mirrors when sleeping.

-If you must place your bed so you don't have direct line of sight of the bedroom door, you can place a mirror so that you can see the door from the bed, just be sure not the mirror doesn't reflect the bed.
+- If you must place your bed so you don't have a direct line of sight of the bedroom door, place a mirror so you can see the door from the bed, just be sure the mirror doesn't reflect the bed.

 Work and sleep don't mix, so don't place a desk in your bedroom.
 This is a poor idea for a feng shui optimized bedroom.
 For good health and rest, keep your work separate from this rest area.
 Electronics are out, too.
 They contribute electrical currents to the room that can disrupt your sleep.

 In a practical world, televisions and laptops are often a necessary evil in your sacred bedroom space.
-It's impossible to get away from technology, so a compromise solution is to place your TV in an armoire or other cabinet that can be closed when you're finished watching TV for the night.
-Close your laptop when not being used and store inside a night stand or drawer.
-That way they are at least out of sight and your space while you rest.
+It's impossible to get away from technology, so a compromise solution is to place your TV in an armoire or another cabinet that can be closed when you're finished watching TV for the night.
+Close your laptop when not being used and store inside a nightstand or drawer.
+That way, they are at least out of sight and your space while you rest.

 When you select wall art, choose subjects that are happy and restful.
 Nature images and themes in twos, such as two mandarin ducks, swans, or peach blossoms, promote romance and a relaxing atmosphere.